tayloralbrecht/zig-luajit-build/README.md

 - `link_as`: Controls how LuaJIT is linked
   - `.static`: Build and link LuaJIT as a static library (default).
   - `.dynamic`: Build and link LuaJIT as a shared library.

+## License

+Some files in this repository were copied or adapted from the [natecraddock/ziglua](https://github.com/natecraddock/ziglua) project.
+Any files copied or adapted from that project have a comment describing the attribution at the top.
+Such files are shared by Nathan
+Craddock under the MIT License in [ziglua/license](https://github.com/natecraddock/ziglua/blob/90dab7e72173709353dcaaa6d911bed7655c030d/license).

+All other files are released under the MIT License in [zig-luajit-build/LICENSE](./LICENSE).